kinestetika/MetaErg/README.md

                         contamination into its output.
 --gtdbtk_dir            Use this argument with --create_database to point metaerg to the gtdbtk
                         database.
 It needs this to build its prokaryote blast database.
---install_deps          Use this argument to install all helper programs on your system.
-You need
+--install_deps          Use this argument to install one or more helper programs on your system.
-                        to follow this argument with an installation dir, where you want to have the programs installed.
-Optionally, you can follow the dir with a comma followed by the names of the programs you would like to install:
+--bin_dir               The installation dir, where you want to have the programs installed.
+--target_programs       Comma separated list of the programs you wish to install.
+Default: all.
+                        Options: Program names are listed under "--skip" above.
 --padloc_database       Use optionally with --install_deps if you want this database to be in a
                         non-default place/filesystem.
 Afterward, use --create_database D to actually download and install the padloc database.